EKrupoderov/SwiftDataTables/README.md

-    /// The header title for the column position to be displayed func dataTable(_ dataTable: SwiftDataTable, headerTitleForColumnAt columnIndex: NSInteger) -> String }
+    /// The header title for the column position to be displayed func dataTable(_ dataTable: SwiftDataTable, headerTitleForColumnAt columnIndex: NSInteger) -> String

+    /// The footer title for the column position to be displayed func dataTable(_ dataTable: SwiftDataTable, footerTitleForColumnAt columnIndex: NSInteger) -> String }
 ```